Apocalyptic and post-apocalyptic fiction: Video games

 The Danganronpa series is revealed to be set in a world where society has collapsed as a result of "The Biggest, Most Awful, Most Tragic Event in Human History" which involves constant chaos, violence, and death for the sake of spreading of despair.

 In Doom Eternal, sometime after the events on Mars in Doom, Earth has been overrun by demonic forces, wiping out most of the planet's population, under the now-corrupted Union Aerospace Corporation.
 What remains of humanity has either fled Earth or have joined the Armored Response Coalition, a resistance movement formed to stop the invasion, which has gone into hiding after suffering heavy losses.
 The Doom Slayer, having previously been betrayed and teleported away by Dr. Samuel Hayden, returns with a satellite fortress controlled by the AI VEGA to quell the demonic invasion by killing the Hell Priests.

 Call of Duty: Ghosts (2013) is set in a near future that follows the nuclear destruction of the Middle East.
 The oil-producing nations of South America form the "Federation of the Americas" in response to the ensuing global economic crisis and quickly grow into a global superpower, swiftly invading and conquering Central America, the Caribbean, and Mexico.

 Judgment: Apocalypse Survival Simulation (2016) is set during an ongoing Apocalypse, after a Hellgate opens on Earth and a host of demons enter the world.
 The player controls a group of survivors that found a base to fight back and find a way to repel the invasion.

+The Splatoon franchise takes place in a future where humans and all mammals died out due to accelerating climate change, multiple wars and the detonation of a nuclear device in the ice caps causing the ocean levels to rapidly rise.
+Although many groups of humans tried to survive for some time, both in an underground habitat called Alterna and on a spacecraft called Ark Polaris, all of the attempts resulted in accidents that led to the groups dying out, in the DLC "Splatoon 2 : Octo Expansion" the character of Commander Tartar is introduced, its purpose being to pass down humanity's knowledge to the next dominant species that may rise after the devastation of Earth's biosphere.

+Old World Blues is a Hearts of Iron IV mod set in the Fallout universe.
+This mod has been praised for its effective portrayal of the Fallout series within a grand strategy setting.

+My Time at Portia and My Time at Sandrock (released 2019 and 2023 respectively) are both farm sim video games that were developed by Pathea.
+Both games took place 300 years after most modern technologies were destroyed.